BetterToken/info_bettertoken/src/FAQ/bettertoken_faq.md

 ### What is the minimum connection I need to put a SoHo Node in my home?

 ## Node Hosting

 ### Can BetterToken Do Custom Builds For Node Hosting?
 Yes, BetterToken can provide you with the service of assembly, configuration, and maintaining for large nodes (4k+) to host in the BetterToken Datacenter.

 ### Can I Host Self Assembled Nodes In The Datacenter?
 No, all nodes entering our datacenter are to be assembled by trusted partners of BetterToken.
+This for quality control, and security measures for surrounding nodes.

+## Applications & Solutions

+### What Are The Service BetterToken Provides To Help People Get Workloads Running On The ThreeFold Grid?
+We have an array of services we provide to get our customers up and running.
+Most of them can be found [here in our Applications & Solution](solutions_applications.md) section of the wiki.